affinda/self-hosted/README.md

 Release notes for significant version changes can be [found in this repository here](./RELEASES.md)

+## Requirements

+This remainder of this guide assumes that you have set up appropriate supporting infrastructure for your chosen deployment configuration.
+See [installation](#installation) for supported deployment configurations.

+The minimum infrastructure requirements are as follows:

+### Compute

+The recommended EC2 node type is `g4dn.2xlarge`.
+For other platforms, the recommended compute specifications for a single node are as follows:

+* 8 vCPU (Intel only)
+* 32 GB RAM
+* 16 GB GPU RAM (Nvidia only)
+* Linux

+The minimum compute specifications for a single node are as follows:

+* 4 vCPU (8 without a GPU; Intel only)
+* 32 GB RAM
+* Linux

+A GPU is not strictly required, but is strongly recommended.
+Parse times without a GPU will be significantly slower and throughput correspondingly reduced.

+Operating systems other than Linux, non-Intel CPUs and non-Nvidia GPUs are not supported.

+If you choose to enable geocoding (Pelias), then an additional 8-16 GB of RAM may be required depending on your load.

+### Networking

+The following network paths are required for the service to operate:

+* outbound access from the underlying compute nodes to your chosen Docker image repository
+* inbound access on port 80 to the `web` container
+* internal communication between containers in the stack, whether by ECS links, a Docker bridge network or equivalent.

+The following network restrictions (by security groups, or equivalent mechanisms) are recommended:

+* inbound access to containers other than `web` should be banned
+* inbound access to the `web` container should be restricted to trusted sources

+### Storage

+At a minimum, you should provision enough storage to hold the container images.
+150GB of storage should be very comfortable.

+If you store parsed documents long-term in Affinda (e.g. you don't use `deleteAfterParse` or similar), then you'll need to use S3, or monitor your storage use to ensure that you scale up as and when required.

 ## Installation

 There are three supported approaches to configuring the service: